kubernetes/community/keps/sig-contributor-experience/0005-contributor-site.md

   That process involves approval from someone on SIG-Docs from an editorial point of view along with approval for technical accuracy.
   The two stage approval slows down contributions and creates a much larger barrier than the current markdown based flow.
   In addition, SIG-Docs is already stretched thin dealing with the (more important) user facing content that is their main charter.
-* **Quality standards.** The bar for the user facing site is higher than that of the community site.
+* **Quality standards.** The bar for the user facing site is higher than that of the contributor site.
-  Speed and openness of communication dominates for the community facing site.
+  Speed and openness of communication dominates for the contributor facing site.
   Our bar here is the current pile of Markdown.
 * **Versioning and branching.** Much of the main user facing site is lined up on Kubernetes releases.
   This includes archived versions and branches as we lock down a release.
-  None of this applies to the evergreen community facing site.
+  None of this applies to the evergreen contributor facing site.
-* **Different tooling.** We may want to create specialized preprocessors as part of the community site build process.
+* **Different tooling.** We may want to create specialized preprocessors as part of the contributor site build process.
   This could include integrating our current expansion of sigs.yaml into Markdown files.
   It may also include recognizing specific patterns (KEP-N) and creating automatic linkages.
   Applying these to a part of a site or validating them across a larger site will slow creation of these tools.